blackms/SlideForge/README.md

 1. **🔍 Extraction & Synthesis Agent**
    - Processes uploaded documents using PyPDF for PDF and python-docx for DOCX files
    - Extracts text, structure, and metadata
-   - Analyzes content using OpenAI and Anthropic LLMs via LangChain
+   - Analyzes content using OpenAI GPT-4o-mini and Anthropic Claude 3 Sonnet via LangChain
    - Generates summaries, extracts keywords, and structures content
    - Creates a presentation-ready data structure